 So, whichever way you want to go, cheap and cheerful, lucrative and elaborate, or anywhere in between, you'll find plenty to cheer about with the Swedish Lottery.

-A Great All-Rounder – Play The Swedish Lotto
+A Great All-Rounder – Bet on the Swedish Lotto

 Always More Lotteries at Lottoland

-So, lots and lots of Australian and International lotteries – and we're only getting started.
+So, lots and lots of Australian and International lotteries to bet on – and we're only getting started.
 Stay tuned for more updates in this series as we cover even more new lotteries, as well as other exciting new announcements in the pipeline at Lottoland.